Crispy-rw/-Task-Force-Challenge-Backend/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Crispy-rw/-Task-Force-Challenge-Backend/badge.svg?branch=main)](https://coveralls.io/github/Crispy-rw/-Task-Force-Challenge-Backend?branch=main)

-TO-DO api is a simple api that lets you create unlimited tasks which can you to plan, track and get more tasks done.
+TO-DO api is a simple api that lets you create unlimited tasks which can help you to plan, track and get more tasks done.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites